lucasbeckps/learner-linkup/README.md

 ## Running the Application ▶️
 Once the installation and setup processes are complete, the application is ready to be launched.
-- Start the project by running yarn dev.
+- Start the project by running `yarn dev`.
 This command initiates both the API and the frontend server.
 - Access the frontend interface at [http://localhost:3001](http://localhost:3001).

 # 🐝🤓